How To

 *Update* We've added some video content to this post that'll hopefully make it easier to follow along and show you some more advanced ways of doing this than detailed in the post below when it comes to tracking only specific forms or multiple different forms separately.
 Please subscribe to the channel to stay up to date on our latest how-to's and updates.

-Depending on your form settings in Webflow there are basically two easy ways to track a form submision.
+Depending on your form settings in Webflow there are basically two easy ways to track a form submission.
 If you've set up a redirect URL for your form you could track visits to the destination URL as a conversion, alternatively you could track the submission event, which is what we'll be doing.

 This will we quite a quick post, but it's especially useful as this trigger and event can be used for more than just seeing how many form submissions there have been in Google Analytics.
 Milk Moon Studio is a small design focussed Webflow Studio, we're Webflow designers, we want things simple and if you use Google Ads or Facebook Ads etc. and want to run ads optimised for lead conversions you can use the trigger we'll be setting up in the post to track the leads generated by your ads, which will not only help your ad platform optimise for conversions, but allow you to see the cost per conversion for your campaigns and keep you Webflow project clean.